viclw17/viclw17.github.io/_posts/2019-06-20-unreal-frame-breakdown-part-1.md

 <img src="{{ site.url }}/images/2019-06-20-unreal-frame-breakdown-part-1/ShadowFrustumQueries.gif" width="400"  style="display:block; margin:auto;">

 ## GroupedQueries
 This is for occluded objects.
-In my scene there is a table mesh behind the wall.
+In my scene there is a table mesh behind the wall got fully occluded so it shows up in this step.

 <img src="{{ site.url }}/images/2019-06-20-unreal-frame-breakdown-part-1/GroupedQueries.jpg" width="400"  style="display:block; margin:auto;">